apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

-# Installation of Cloud Pak for Business Automation on containers - Apollo one-shot enterprise deployment 🔫 <!-- omit in toc -->
+# Installation of Cloud Pak for Business Automation on containers - Apollo one-shot deployment 🔫 <!-- omit in toc -->

-Goal of this repository is to almost automagically install CP4BA Enterprise patterns and also IAF components with all kinds of prerequisites and extras on OpenShift.
+Goal of this repository is to almost automagically install CP4BA Production (previously Enterprise) patterns and also IAF components with all kinds of prerequisites and extras on OpenShift.
+Read the [Disclaimer ✋](#disclaimer-) carefully.

-Last installation was performed on 2022-12-02 with CP4BA version 22.0.1 IF005.
+Last installation was performed on 2022-12-05 with CP4BA version 22.0.1 IF005.

 - [Disclaimer ✋](#disclaimer-)
 - [Documentation base](#documentation-base)